jmquigley/gadgets/docs/lib/editor/Editor.md

 - `ui-editor-quill` - a global style attached to the Quill editor component

 #### Properties
+- `buttonSizing=Sizing.normal {Sizing}` - Changes the sizing of the buttons on the toolbar.
+The default is normal sizing.
 - `content=""" {string}` - the initial text content for the component
 - `defaultFont="Fira Code" {string}` - The name of the default editor font
 - `defaultFontSize=12 {number}` - The size of the font in pixels (px)